The Day the Police Fired Their Original Guitarist

 "He couldn't speak much English, but he'd picked up some musicians' slang and he used to say 'Where can I put my homp [amplifier]?' or 'Where do I put my rope [lead]?'," Copeland later recalled.
 "He knew a few chords and he was really enthusiastic, and when he'd had his hair cut and stuff, he really looked the part.
 I mean, he could play guitar better than I could, and I could play guitar better than Joe Strummer ... well, in those days.
 So I reckoned he'd be okay, but I didn't figure Sting would see it that way."

 Indeed, Sting didn't see it that way.
 The band made it through the recording of one single ("Fall Out," backed with "Nothing Achieving," which was released in May 1977) before he and Copeland met Strontium 90 guitarist Andy Summers and convinced him to jump ship, creating a brief four-piece Police lineup.
-It didn't last long, however -- Summers wanted to be the band's sole guitarist, and Padovani was unhappy about playing side-by-side with someone whose skills outmatched his own.
-The band was destined to return to a trio, minus Padovani.
+It didn't last long, however: Summers wanted to be the band's sole guitarist, and Padovani was unhappy about playing side-by-side with someone whose skills outmatched his own.
+The band was destined to return to a trio in August 1977, minus Padovani.

 But unlike a lot of musicians who served early and mostly forgotten tenures with bands that went on to great success, Padovani's story only gets more interesting after the Police.
 He stayed musically active for years, joining a series of bands before starting his own, the Flying Padovanis.
 And though none was ever as big as the Police, Padovani eventually acquired another claim to fame, landing a VP position at I.R.S.
 Records, the label founded by Police manager (and Stewart's brother) Miles Copeland.

 After departing I.R.S. in 1994, Padovani recorded a 2006 solo album that featured Sting and Copeland on one track.
 The following year, he joined the Police for a performance of "Next to You" during a stop on their reunion tour.
-More recently, he's served as a judge on the French version of X Factor and found himself in the tabloids.
-He's also written a book, titled Secret Police Man, looking back on his brief time in the group.
+Padovani subsequently served as a judge on the French version of X Factor and found himself in the tabloids.
+He also wrote a book, titled Secret Police Man, looking back on his brief time in the group.